tatran5/SVGF-DirectX/README.md

 - Current G-buffers are obtained through ray-tracing, which can be slower than using rasterization.
 The runtime can be improved if the current pipeline is changed to hybrid rendering.

 #### Buffer packing
 - Since reading from and writing to buffers are expensive, the world position buffer can be packed into depth buffer and stored as the fourth element in the normal buffer.
+Right now the fourth element of the normal buffer is linear depth value, but we can retrieve both world position and linear depth value from the conventional depth value.

+#### Better backprojection for temporal
+- The current implementation only considers whether the backproject pixel is out of frame, and ignores comparing depth difference, normal difference, mesh IDs, as well as motion as the paper suggests.